Legislation (Wales) Act 2019: Background

 Lord Lloyd-Jones, a Justice of the Supreme Court of the United Kingdom, wrote a document supporting codification.

 The draft bill was introduced to the assembly in April 2018.

 Dispute with the UK Government

 In April 2019, the Solicitor General of England and Wales, Robert Buckland, sent the Counsel General for Wales explaining the UK Government's position that certain provisions of the bill were outside of the legislative competence of the Welsh Assembly: mainly relating to Welsh statutory instruments made under acts of the Parliament of the United Kingdom.

-In June 2019, the Counsel General sent the Solicitor General, Lucy Fraser a letter explaining the Welsh Government's position that the lack of an interpretation act with provisions for bilingual statutory instruments, made by the Welsh Government under monolingual acts of the made passed by the Parliament of the United Kingdom was problematic.
+In June 2019, the Counsel General sent the Solicitor General, Lucy Fraser a letter explaining the Welsh Government's position that the lack of an interpretation act with provisions for bilingual statutory instruments, made by the Welsh Government under monolingual acts passed by the Parliament of the United Kingdom was problematic.

-In August 2019, the Solicitor General, Michael Ellis, sent the Counsel General a letter reiterating the UK Government's position but explaining that the UK Government would not refer the bill to the Supreme Court.
+In August 2019, the Solicitor General, Michael Ellis, sent the Counsel General a letter reiterating the UK Government's position, but explaining that the UK Government would not refer the bill to the Supreme Court.